BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 ## Configuration

 The initial configuration of `Config` can be overridden by setting properties in a file `bordertech-config.properties`.
-The file name can be overriden via a System or Environment property `BT_CONFIG_FILE`.
+The file name can also be overriden via a System or Environment property `BT_CONFIG_FILE`.

 The following options can be set:-